I was able to slip away from the Bamboo Booth at Ignite to

 you better put in a budget request for additional hardware soon.
 Todd and Shane estimate that you need about

-twice as much hardware for 2013 than you needed for 2010.
+twice as much hardware for 2013 as you needed for 2010.
 Here are the main reasons why:

 2010 and 2013 cannot exist on the same server,